Battle of Kiev (1941): Sacrifice of the Soviet Southwestern Front

 The Soviet Southwestern Front was defending a front line of more than 800 kilometers.
 On 11 September, Budyonny sent a telegram to Stalin stating that only powerful forces would be able to prevent the encirclement of this front, which the southwestern front currently lacked.
 He stated that if the Soviet high command did not provide the necessary reserve forces in this area, it would be necessary to pull back the southwestern front and that any delay in that matter would cause only the loss of its forces and the destruction of a large number of supply units.
-Budyonny also requested permission to withdraw 250 kilometers eastward from the Dnieper River to the Pasel River.
+Budyonny also requested permission to withdraw 250 kilometers eastward from the Dnieper River to the Psyol River.
 However, Stalin again ordered Kirponos not to abandon Kiev without Stavka's permission and not to destroy the bridges.
 Stalin believed that if the Southwestern Front retreated from the Dnieper River line, the Germans would quickly gain a foothold on its eastern bank.
 As a result, the southwest front would be under enemy pressure from three directions instead of two when retreating.
-In addition, if the Germans moved in a coordinated fashion, the Soviets would be surrounded, as it would not be possible to withdraw all 667,000 troops to behind the Pasel River.
+In addition, if the Germans moved in a coordinated fashion, the Soviets would be surrounded, as it would not be possible to withdraw all 667,000 troops behind the Psyol River.
 He considered the encirclement of the 6th and 12th Soviet armies in Uman as the consequence of attempting such a retreat, and that it should not be repeated.
-Stalin also did not consider the defenses on the Pasel River ready to use.
+Stalin also did not consider the defenses on the Psyol River ready to use.

 On 13 September, at the suggestion of Zhukov and by order of Stalin, Stavka replaced Budyonny with Marshal Semyon Timoshenko in command of the Soviet Southwestern direction without issuing a withdrawal authorization.
 Timoshenko, believing that reinforcements were on the way and the Bryansk Front's counteroffensive would have good results, agreed for the Southwestern Front not to retreat.
 However, only one rifle division and two tank brigades with 100 tanks were provided to him, and it became clear that the Bryansk front lacked vital strength, with only 20 operational tanks in all its tank brigades.